andersevenrud/nordic.nvim/CONTRIBUTING.md

 }
 ```

 You should now have a working color definition ready for submission.
+Commit the changes with the message
+`Add support for repo-name` into your fork and open a pull-request.

 ### Alternate background colors